 Before you start your reintroduction process, you need to understand that Whole30 was just a starting point.
 During your Whole30, you had an outline of what you could and could not eat.
 Now, you are stepping back into your everyday routine.
 There are no guidelines for achieving your personal goals.
-I think one thing a lot of us tend to forget is that the Whole30 is NOT a 30-day fix.
+I think one thing a lot of us tend to forget is that the Whole30 is not a 30-day fix.
 The program simply gives you somewhat of a clean slate to work with.
 During your 30 days, you are most likely introduced to more real foods than you have ever experienced in your lifetime.
 You are cooking and playing with real ingredients and experiencing food in a whole new way.
 And that my friends, is the beauty of the Whole30.
 It is not a gimmick.
 It is simply the jumpstart you need to change your life.
+Now, you have entered your food freedom.
 So to start you off on the right foot, here are some of my tips for staying successful post Whole30.

 Continue to Meal-Prep:

 This is my number one tip.
 Please continue to meal-prep or continue to do whatever made you feel successful during your Whole30.
 It’s so important you don’t just revert to your old ways of doing what you use to.
 Meal-prepping is one process many of us find helpful and challenging at the same time.
 For some who were just introduced to meal-prepping during their first Whole30, it can prove to be a little difficult.
 For others, it can be a source of relief.
 But, whatever stage you are at, meal-prepping is a wonderful aid to a successful change.
 You’ve just taken a huge step in the right direction.
 So, to continue changing your relationship with food and truly gaining Food Freedom, you can’t just stop at 30 days.